Quezon Through the Three Epistemologies: What the Film Knows About the Man of Power

 Conclusion

 Even among storytellers, there is a choice of epistemologies.
 And that choice is made within the constraints of our medium.
-The forces gathered around our canvases — money, audience, distribution, censors, the actors’ careers, the descendants that might sue — constrain it further.
-To make a film about Quezon is to enter the room where the king holds court.
-To make a novel about Humabon is to walk into the forest alone.
+The forces gathered around our canvases — money, audience, distribution, censors, the actors’ careers, the descendants that might sue — are not neutral.
+They are the citizenry pressing in on the work, asking it to confirm what citizens already believe about their king.
+The storyteller’s first decision is whether to yield that pressure or to fight against it.

 This is where Avanceña’s protest deserves a more careful answer than the one I gave in the introduction.
 He was not wrong about what he saw.
 The film did sacrifice his grandfather’s biography.
 It compressed, invented, exaggerated, and rearranged.
 These were choices made under the discipline of a medium that must hold an audience for two to three hours and send it home with something to argue about over coffee and social media.
 Tarog, in making them, was operating not purely from the philosopher’s epistemology, but also the king’s epistemology of power.

 The film itself, in other words, is an act of power.
 It bends the historical record toward the outcome it needs — drama, controversy, box office, and (this is what makes it more than mere spectacle) the truth of the man of power conveyed to a citizenry that famously does not read.
-To reach the audience that needs to see it, it must speak the audience’s language.
+To reach the audience that needs to see it, the film must speak the audience’s language.
 To speak that language in two hours and twenty minutes, it must compress a life into a case.
-And to compress that life into a case is to do, on a small scale, exactly what Quezon did: subordinate truth to outcome.
+And to compress that life into a case is to do, on a small scale, exactly what Quezon did: subordinate one truth to an outcome.
+The film sacrifices dorky accuracy for the sake of a powerful story.

 Abinales, P. N. (2020).
 Making Mindanao: Cotabato and Davao in the formation of the Philippine nation-state (Expanded ed.).
 Ateneo de Manila University Press.